hotosm/underpass/docs/get-started/Build.md

 * libboost-program-options-dev
 * libboost-iostreams-dev

-#### Building Libpqxx For Debian
+#### Building Libpqxx For Older Debian

-Debian 12 (Bookworm) ships libpqxx-6.x, which has a bug that prevents it from working with boost.
+Debian 11 (Buster) ships libpqxx-6.x, which has a bug that prevents it from working with boost.
 This bug is fixed in libpqxx-7.x.
 Ubuntu 24.04 (noble) ships libpqxx-7.x, and Fedora >38 also ships the latest version.